 If you are in a situation you don’t like, such as studying a program at school you hate, or working a job you can’t stand?
 Boredom can actually cause you to daydream and seek distracting thoughts or activities.
 In other words, it leaves you unfocussed.

 Try journaling about what it is about your situation you do and don’t like, and what actions you could take to improve it.
 A life coach or career coach can also be helpful – see if your school or workplace provides one.

 An unhealthy lifestyle can behind your distraction.
 A poor diet including overeating can lead to foggy thinking.
 As can not exercising.

 The brain needs sleep to function well.
 Educate yourself about sleep and learn the simple changes you can make to have a better slumber.
 If you have not slept well in a long time and suspect you have a sleep disorder, speak to your GP.

-A stressful lifestyle.
+4. A stressful lifestyle.

-Do you have another tip for increasing your focus in life?
+Have another tip for increasing your focus in life?
 Or have you had therapy for one of the conditions above and found your focus improved?
 Start the conversation below.

 photos by Bart Everson, Michael Dorokhov, Sean MacEntee, Ruby Goes

 Andrea M. Darcy is the editor and lead writer for this blog.
 With a writing career spanning two decades, her favourite topics are now ADHD, trauma, and relationships.
 Find her @am_darcy